-F. The Committee shall hold at least one public hearing each year to present, review, and discuss the Office's inspections, findings, reports, and recommendations set forth in the Office's annual report and shall hold quarterly public hearings to present, review, and discuss any other data, reports, or findings of the Office that the Committee determines are relevant.

-G. The Committee co-chairmen shall meet at least twice each year with the Governor and the Director to report on the work and findings of the Committee and shall provide testimony before the relevant committees of the House of Delegates and Senate upon request from the committee chairman or vice-chairman or ranking member.

-H. Upon a majority vote of its voting members, the Committee may make an ex parte application to the circuit court for the county or city wherein evidence sought is kept for the issuance of a subpoena duces tecum in furtherance of an investigation or to request production by the Department of any relevant records, documents, or other evidence, with the exception of confidential employee files and active internal affairs investigations.
+- C. The Committee shall meet as the co-chairmen deem necessary, or on the call of a majority of the members. - D. Pursuant to §§ 2.2-2813 and 2.2-2825, Committee members are not eligible to receive compensation but are eligible for reimbursement of expenses. - E. The Committee shall hold at least one public hearing each year to present, review, and discuss the Office's inspections, findings, reports, and recommendations set forth in the Office's annual report. - F. The Committee co-chairmen, or their designees, shall meet at least twice each year with the Governor and the Director to report on the work and findings of the Committee and shall provide testimony before the relevant committees of the House of Delegates and Senate upon request from the committee chairman or vice-chairman or ranking member. - G. Upon a majority vote of its voting members, the Committee may make an ex parte application to the circuit court for the county or city wherein evidence sought is kept for the issuance of a subpoena duces tecum in furtherance of an investigation or to request production by the Department of any relevant records, documents, or other evidence, with the exception of confidential employee files and active internal affairs investigations.
 The court may issue and compel compliance with such a subpoena upon a showing of reasonable cause.
 Upon determining that reasonable cause exists to believe that evidence may be destroyed or altered, the court may issue a subpoena for the appearance of an individual before any hearing conducted by the Committee.
 The subpoena shall be served by the Office and enforced by the circuit court.
 Department employees may have counsel present during testimony.
 Subpoenas so issued shall be served and, upon application to the court by the Committee, enforced in the manner provided by law for the service and enforcement of subpoenas in a civil action.

-I. The Committee shall conduct, at a minimum, two random inspections of a facility each year and shall visit a different facility upon each inspection.
+H. The Committee shall conduct, at a minimum, one random inspection of a facility each year and shall visit a different facility upon each inspection.
 All members of the Committee may be present during each inspection and shall not announce an inspection to any individual or entity outside of the Committee before such inspection occurs.
 During the course of an inspection, members of the Committee shall have the same access to the facility, inmates, staff, documents, and records in accordance with § 53.1-17.4 and shall have the same powers as granted to the Office for an inspection pursuant to § 53.1-17.6.